 Specialist knowledge

 Under such circumstances, it helps to consult an independent systems integrator.
+For warehouse storage systems, a skilled integrator can handle everything from concept and design to systems engineering and managing software and hardware requirements efficiently.
 Not being bound by any one technology or in-house manufactured solution, they are free to be objective about specifying the right solution for the application.
 Bringing a combination of technologies together in a cohesive way, based on process efficiency and overall performance, is what counts and much of this depends on the software development and the skills of the integrator to successfully tailor the solution for optimum performance.

 Flexible technology combined with powerful, intelligent software allows for a new way of thinking.
 A conventional conveyor system is normally installed to an agreed throughput, usually to a projected peak figure.
 But this results in the asset running below capacity for the majority of the year.
 On the quietest day it may only handle a tenth of the volume experienced at peak.
 However, a solution using AMRs could be designed for 70% of peak, with additional robots brought in during peak periods.
 It’s this level of scalability that offers SMEs a flexible low-entry point to automation.